bassosimone/ndt7-server-go-minimal/README.md

 sudo ./ndt7-server-bin -endpoint :443 -key key.pem -cert cert.pem | ./ndt7-server-aux
 ```

+The server includes a minimal web client that you can use for testing.

 Omit `./ndt7-server-aux` if you don't want to pretty-print the speed.
 Run

 ```bash